 Photo credit: www.theforgottenfounders.com

 In more modern times the First Congregational Church of Norwich has seen much growth.
-From organizing and championing church softball and basketball leagues to a long time running Pilgrim Fellowship group, the Church always has had an active congregation inside and outside of weekly worship.
+From organizing and championing church softball and basketball leagues to a long time running Pilgrim Fellowship groups, the Church always has had an active congregation inside and outside of weekly worship.
 Even to this day there are still annual events the congregation holds dear to their hearts.
 The annual Meeting House Rocks Fair, held for over 90 years, has gained the standing as the oldest continuous church fair in the state.
 It brings all members of the congregation out for food, fun, music, and some friendly games!
 The annual Christmas Pageant was, for many years, an outdoor pagent/live nativity set upon the hill of Avery Chapel behind the main church building each December, attended by the local community.
 Although no longer held outside, the live nativity is still an intregal part of our annual Christmas Eve Candlelight Service where all members gather together as angels and shepards to hear the Christmas story we all know so well.
 The church also holds monthly themed dinners, sun rise services, auctions, craft sales, bizarres, and much more.
 The Church Family today continues to stay active within the Norwich community and through our own mission.
 A member of the United Church of Christ, First Church likes to remain an independent thinking body of worshipers, yet respecting the UCC mission as a whole.

 Come experience First Congregational Church for yourself!